hypenotic/foodandfarming/custom/plugins/wp-to-twitter/readme.txt

 Right here: [WP to Twitter FAQ](http://www.joedolson.com/wp-to-twitter/support-2/).
 I don't maintain them here because I would prefer to only maintain one copy.
 This is better for everybody, since the responses are much more likely to be up to date!

+= Twitter's Application creation process is very difficult.
+Why do I have to do this? =

+WP to Twitter has always followed the principle that you are the owner of your own application.
+Many other applications require you to pass your data through a 3rd party that you authenticate to post to Twitter.
+Twitter has gradually made the process to create a new application more and more difficult.
+There is nothing I can do about that.

 = How can I help you make WP to Twitter a better plug-in? =

 Writing and maintaining a plug-in is a lot of work.
-You can help me by providing detailed support requests (which saves me time), or by providing financial support, either via my [plug-in donations page](https://www.joedolson.com/donate/) or by [upgrading to WP Tweets Pro](https://www.joedolson.com/wp-tweets-pro/).
+You can help me by providing detailed support requests (which saves me time), or by providing financial support, either via my [plug-in donations page](https://www.joedolson.com/donate/) or by [upgrading to WP Tweets Pro](http://www.wptweetspro.com/wp-tweets-pro).
 Believe me, your donation really makes a difference!

 == Screenshots ==